DERC Salotech

 Different types of blockages require varying pressure levels for effective removal.
 Matching pressure to blockage type ensures efficient cleaning whilst preventing unnecessary wear on your equipment and pipes.

-Grease blockages typically respond well to moderate pressures between 1,500 and 2,500 PSI.
+Grease blockages typically respond well to moderate pressures between 1,500 and 2,500 PSI (103 and 172 BAR).
 These soft blockages break apart relatively easily, and excessive pressure can actually push grease further into the system rather than removing it effectively.

-Root intrusions require higher pressures, usually 2,500 to 3,500 PSI, to cut through fibrous material and dislodge root masses.
+Root intrusions require higher pressures, usually 2,500 to 3,500 PSI (172 to 241 BAR), to cut through fibrous material and dislodge root masses.
 Roots create tough, intertwined blockages that need substantial cutting force to remove completely.

-Scale buildup and mineral deposits often demand the highest pressures, typically 3,000 to 4,000 PSI or more.
+Scale buildup and mineral deposits often demand the highest pressures, typically 3,000 to 4,000 PSI (207 to 276 BAR) or more.
 These hard deposits bond strongly to pipe surfaces and require significant force to break the adhesion and remove the buildup.

-Debris blockages, such as sand, leaves, or construction materials, usually clear effectively with moderate pressures between 2,000 and 3,000 PSI.
+Debris blockages, such as sand, leaves, or construction materials, usually clear effectively with moderate pressures between 2,000 and 3,000 PSI (138 and 207 BAR).
 The key is providing enough force to break up compacted debris whilst maintaining sufficient flow to carry materials away.

 What happens if you use too much or too little pressure?